. .

 Introduction

-It is bewildering that Quiet Please, Murder is only listed in the filmography of Andrew Spicer’s Historical Dictionary of Film Noir (The Scarecrow Press, 2010).
-It was released in 1942, over a year after The Maltese Falcon, which some consider one of the earliest film noirs (along with Stranger on the Third Floor and The Letter, both from 1940).
+It must be bewildering that, of all the published books with “comprehensive” lists of film noir, Quiet Please, Murder is only cited in the filmography of one book, Andrew Spicer’s Historical Dictionary of Film Noir (The Scarecrow Press, 2010).
+The film was released in 1942, over a year after The Maltese Falcon, which some consider one of the earliest film noirs (along with Stranger on the Third Floor and The Letter, both from 1940).
 Moreover, if, as I believe, film noir (in both crime films as well as spy films) is underway by the late 1930s in the UK as well as the US, then Quiet Please, Murder was released several years after the advent of film noir.
 (For my history of spy noirs in the UK and the US dating from the mid-late 1930s, see the UK and US filmographies associated with the page Spy Noirs & the Origins of Film Noir in the UK & US.)

 There are murders throughout the film, as well as attempted killings.
 Slayings are quiet: either by a knife or a pistol with a silencer.
 In addition to the darkness in the scenes with gunfire, the muffled sound of the shots increases the film’s oneiric atmosphere.
 There is a femme fatale dressed in black and a private eye in a trench coat.
 The plot is complicated.
 Anticipating postwar film noirs, characters speak to each other on the subject of psychoanalysis.
 And, crucially, in scene after scene there is an excellent noir visual style.